Try these all-time faves to keep your kids happy, busy, and in shape.

 Where to play: A large outdoor space with places to hide

-How to play: The kid who’s “it” places a can in an obstruction-free location, closes her eyes, and counts to a pre-designated number while other players hide.
+How to play: The kid who’s “it” places a can in an obstruction-free location, closes their eyes and counts to a pre-designated number while other players hide.
 The “it” then seeks the other players.
-If she spots a kid who’s hiding, she calls out that name and the two race back to the can.
+If they spot a kid who’s hiding, they call out that name and the two players race back to the can.
 If the “it” gets there first, the captured player goes to jail.
-If the captured player prevails, he kicks the can, finds a new place to hide, and the “it” resets the can.
+If the captured player prevails, that player kicks the can, finds a new place to hide and the “it” resets the can.
 (A kicked can also frees previously captured players.)

 Game is over when: Only one person is left hiding